 Individual Therapy: The session will run for 45 to 60 minutes.
 This will be a space of collaboration between the client and the therapist with the intention of facilitating change and ultimately to improve quality of life.
 Therapy can help the individual to identify obsolete and rigid patterns that in the present moment are not helping the individual to achieve emotional, mental and spiritual well being.
 Therapy is a journey into your very own self and it is through your understanding, acceptance, and development of compassion towards yourself how change occurs.

-Online/Phone Counseling: This is a great opportunity to receive support for those that don’t live in the Washington DC area and live in other European or South American countries.
-The sessions can be via Skype, long distance call by phone or email.
-In this case the use of a PayPal account would be necessary.
-These type of sessions are not covered by insurance, so the client will be fully responsible for the full fee of these sessions.
+Telehealth: This is a great opportunity to receive support for those that don’t live in the DMV area or live in other countries.
+The sessions can be via zoom, long distance call by phone or email.
+These type of sessions may not covered by insurance, so the client will be fully responsible for the full fee of these sessions.

-Jacob L.Moreno, founder of psychodram wisely said: “a truly therapeutic procedure can not have less an objective than the whole of mankind”.
+Jacob L.Moreno, founder of psychodrama wisely said: “a truly therapeutic procedure can not have less an objective than the whole of mankind”.